Francesca LaMonte: Career

-LaMonte worked as an Assistant Curator at the American Museum of Natural History from 1920 to 1962.
-She began working with the museum two years after graduating from Wellesley College by translating scientific articles to English from French, German, Spanish, Italian, and Russian.
-LaMonte conducted significant field work, specializing in big game fish such as marlins and swordfish.
-She authored numerous scientific papers and best-selling fishing guides with vivid descriptors.
+LaMonte authored numerous scientific papers and best-selling fishing guides with vivid descriptors.
+It is estimated that she published 86 articles and several books.
+She was a coeditor on all of the IGFA's early published papers.
 Her years of science writing gained her the respect of prominent literary figures, including Ernest Hemingway, whom she advised on fish anatomical descriptions.
+Ernest Hemingway coauthored the book "Game Fish of the World" with LaMonte in 1949.
 The genus of the South American armored catfish (Lamontichthys) is named after her, immortalizing her contributions to fish conservation.